 - Limerick: Crap Guide to Cleric begins with two, and Races uses the rhyme scheme for a few verses.

-- Master of All: JoCrap paints bards this way, saying that they can do anything well and that you should never need to play anything else.
+- JoCrap paints 5e Bards this way, saying that they can do anything well and that you should never need to play anything else.

 - Mean Character, Nice Actor: JoCat is nothing like JoCrap.
 Whereas JoCrap is a Caustic Critic who is loud and brash, JoCat is soft-spoken, rather kind, and cordial when he plays or livestreams a game.
 Perhaps best exemplified at the beginning of the episode on Character Alignment, in which JoCat goes out of his way to point out the disclaimer at the beginning of the video that his videos are all in good fun.
 (Though it's also because the topic of alignment is Flame Bait among longtime D&D players.)

 - Meaningful Name: Averted for most of the Crap Guide characters, who have names you'd expect from D&D characters.
-The Fighter, however, is named John Fighterman, highlighting the generic nature of the class, and the Monk is named Yathyra Kixit (pronounced "kicks it", one of her methods of dealing with problems).
+However, the Fighter is named John Fighterman, highlighting the generic nature of the class, and the Monk is named Yathyra Kixit (pronounced "kicks it", one of her methods of dealing with problems).